zs-barnes/linux-web-server/README.md

 ### Connect to the instance on a local machine
-Note: While Amazon Lightsail provides a broswer-based connection method, this will no longer work once the SSH port is changed (see below).
-The following steps outline how to connect to the instance via the Terminal program on Mac OS machines (this can also be done on a Windows machine with a program such as [PuTTY](http://www.putty.org)).

 1. Download the instance's private key by navigating to the Amazon Lightsail 'Account page'